 Timing is crucial in many respects in a separation action plan and where there are delays, or where someone has taken the wrong action post-separation, it is often very difficult to undo what is already done.
 This can make the legal resolution of your separation much more complicated and expensive that it needed to be.
 If possible, you should get specialist Family Law advice before or as soon as possible after separation.

-Most experienced Family Lawyers offer a one-off, no obligation, initial consultation for a low fixed fee.
-During this consultation, a Family Lawyer should provide you with all the information you need about your rights and obligations, the next steps you should take and offer some handy pointers about services that are available to you.
+Our experienced Family Lawyers offer a one-off, no obligation, initial consultation for a low fixed fee.
+During this consultation, our Family Lawyers will provide you with all the information you need about your rights and obligations, the next steps you should take and offer some handy pointers about services that are available to you.
 This meeting is essential to creating your post-separation action plan.

 Take care of the essential must-do tasks straight away